*Billboard above funded by citizens’ donations.

 Is all this vaccination really necessary and beneficial to individuals, or is there some very lucrative over-vaccination going on, with the sanction of governments and the medical/scientific establishment?

-Are vaccines now being seen as the saviour for pharmaceutical companies facing the patent cliff?
+Is the ever-increasing list of vaccine products being seen as the saviour for pharmaceutical companies facing the patent cliff?

 The World Health Organisation (WHO) has indicated we are experiencing a vaccine boom.
 An article published in New Scientist in late 2011 says: “No longer the unprofitable runt of the pharmaceutical family, vaccines are fast becoming the industry’s breadwinner…While the rest of the pharmaceutical sector struggles to keep afloat as expiring patents send profits plummeting, the vaccine industry has become remarkably buoyant”.